andrewrgoss/andrewrgoss.com/content/resources.md

 A complex definition: Computer Science is the study of information technology, processes, and their interactions with the world.<br>
 <a href="https://codeburst.io/intro-to-computer-science-terminology-f9ae64e75d27" target="_blank">codeburst.io/intro-to-computer-science-terminology</a>

+#### Teach Yourself Computer Science
+If you’re a self-taught engineer or bootcamp grad, you owe it to yourself to learn computer science.
+This guide offers the nine subjects you should learn with the best book or video lecture series for each subject.
+Ideally this list can be revisited throughout your career.<br>
+<a href="https://teachyourselfcs.com" target="_blank">teachyourselfcs.com</a>

 <hr>
 <h2 class="resources"><a name="data_engineering"></a>Data Engineering</h2><sub><a href="/resources">&nbsp;[return to top]</a></sub>
 <hr>